grogfx/dotfiles/README.md

-# my-configs
+# Dot files

-My personal configs.
-Most of them are vim configs.
+This repo has my personal configuration.